 Scaling to a very large number of places

 Scaling to hundreds or thousands of places requires more careful usage of X10 language features and more careful programming than scaling to a smaller number of places.
 For some examples of benchmarks that do scale, see the X10 version of the HPCC benchmarks and the UTS benchmark.
-They can be found in svn at http://x10.svn.sourceforge.net/viewvc/x10/benchmarks/trunk or as an optional download with each X10 release.
+They can be found at https://github.com/x10-lang/x10-benchmarks/tree/master/PERCS or as an optional download with each X10 release.
 These codes have been successfully run on large PowerPC clusters and on BlueGene systems.
 Notice that they very carefully avoid using many X10 language features, do not create very many remote references, and do not uses clocks, whens, atomics, or futures.
 We are continually updating these codes to be "as nice as possible" within the current limitations of the X10 implementation, so spending some time understanding how this code works and why it is written the way it is will be very helpful if you want to try to scale other codes to large systems.
 As the X10 implementation matures, we expect it to become progressively easier to scale programs, but it currently requires care and some amount of persistence.

 As a rule of thumb, so far most X10 programs that have scaled well to a large number of nodes have had the following control pattern: